MemGPT: Towards LLMs as Operating Systems: Experiments

+\textbf{Long-context LLMs.} Several lines of work have improved the context length of LLMs.
+For instance, more efficient transformer architectures via sparsifying the attention \citep{child2019generating, beltagy2020longformer}, low-rank approximations \citep{wang2020linformer}, and neural memory \cite{lee2019set}.
+Another line of work aims to extend context windows beyond the length they were original trained for, their training size, such as \citet{alibi, chen2023extending}. \ours builds upon these improvements in context length as they improve the size of the main memory in \ours.
+Our main contribution is a hierarchical tiered memory that uses a long-context LLM as the implementation of main memory.

+\textbf{Retrieval-Augmented Models.} The design of the external memory of \ours builds upon much prior work augmenting LLMs with relevant inputs from external retrievers ~\cite{ram2023context, retro, fb-dense-retrieval, lewis2020retrieval, guu2020retrieval, radit}.
+In particular, \citet{jiang2023active} propose FLARE, a method that allows the LLM to actively decide when and what to retrieve during the course of generation. \citet{Trivedi2022InterleavingRW} interleave retrieval with Chain-of-Thoughts reasoning to improve multi-step question answering.

-Recent work has explored augmenting LLMs with additional capabilities to act as agents in interactive environments. \citet{park2023simulacra} propose adding memory to LLMs and using the LLM as a planner, and observe emergent social behaviors in a multi-agent sandbox environment (inspired by \emph{The Sims} video game) where agents can perform basic activities such as doing chores/hobbies, going to work, and conversing with other agents. \citet{nakano2021webgpt} train models to search the web before answering questions, and use similar pagination concepts to \ours to control the underlying context size in their web-browsing environment. \citet{yao2022react} showed that interleaving chain-of-thought reasoning \citep{wei2022chainofthought} can further improve the planning ability of interactive LLM-based agents; similarly in \ours, LLM is able to `plan out loud' when executing functions (see Figure \ref{fig:deep_memory_task} and \ref{fig:kv_nested_opener_task} for examples). \citet{liu2023agentbench} introduced a suite of LLM-as-an-agent benchmarks to evaluate LLMs in interactive environments, including video games, thinking puzzles, and web shopping.
-In contrast, our work focuses on tackling the problem of tackling the problem of equipping agents with long-term memory of user inputs.
+\textbf{LLMs as agents.} Recent work has explored augmenting LLMs with additional capabilities to act as agents in interactive environments. \citet{park2023simulacra} propose adding memory to LLMs and using the LLM as a planner, and observe emergent social behaviors in a multi-agent sandbox environment (inspired by \emph{The Sims} video game) where agents can perform basic activities such as doing chores/hobbies, going to work, and conversing with other agents. \citet{nakano2021webgpt} train models to search the web before answering questions, and use similar pagination concepts to \ours to control the underlying context size in their web-browsing environment. \citet{yao2022react} showed that interleaving chain-of-thought reasoning \citep{wei2022chainofthought} can further improve the planning ability of interactive LLM-based agents; similarly in \ours, LLM is able to `plan out loud' when executing functions. \citet{liu2023agentbench} introduced a suite of LLM-as-an-agent benchmarks to evaluate LLMs in interactive environments, including video games, thinking puzzles, and web shopping.
+In contrast, our work focuses on tackling the problem of equipping agents with long-term memory of user inputs.